VAT Regulations when Buying Property in Cyprus

 The amounts of the grant valid from 1 January 2008 are as shown in the table below:

-The VAT refund is calculated by taking the area of the house/apartment, multiplied by the purchase price per m2 multiplied by Value Added Tax rate of 15/115 and multiplied by the 10/15 refund rate.
+The VAT grant is calculated by taking the area of the house/apartment, multiplied by the purchase price per m2 multiplied by Value Added Tax rate of 15/115 and multiplied by the 10/15 refund rate.

 Larnaca